krausandre/wsm-form-spamshield/README.rst

 needs more time to fill out a form.
 You can set a custom value based on what you think is the minimum number of seconds humans need to fill out the form.
 (Remember that browser autofill can be very fast.)

-There is a strict mode, which can be disabled for some special use cases, e.g. for Multiple Choice forms without text input fields.
+There is a strict mode, which can be disabled for some special use cases.

+There is also a "require whitespace" option (enabled by default), which requires users to press the spacebar at least once.
+This is effective against bots that submit forms with random strings without spaces.
+Disable this option for forms without free text fields, e.g. multiple choice forms.

 How to install
 ==============